You won’t believe the flavor in these Mexican sweet potatoes, topped with black bean salsa and creamy cilantro sauce!

-And to top off beautiful Mexican sweet potatoes, our Creamy Cilantro Sauce, which is dairy-free and vegan!
+To top off these Mexican sweet potatoes is Creamy Cilantro Sauce!
 Using the cilantro sauce makes the entire dish vegan and plant-based, which is helpful for feeding a crowd of various diets.
 The sauce is made creamy using soaked cashews.
 The cashews are soaked for 1 hour before blending the sauce, so if you’re able to make it in advance it’s also helpful.
 As you’ll see in the recipe, you can add water to taste to make it as thick or as drizzle-able as you’d like.
 The flavor is super tangy and savory, and a perfect contrast for the earthy potatoes!
-If you prefer, you could also use some of our other Mexican-style sauces, such as our Vegan Nacho Cheese, Cashew Cream, or Spicy Chipotle Sauce (tahini-based) instead!

 Looking for more easy weeknight dinners?